paketo-buildpacks/paketo-website/content/docs/howto/php.md

 pack build my-app --buildpack paketo-buildpacks/php \
   --env COMPOSER_VENDOR_DIR="vendor"
 {{< /code/copyable >}}

-Note that the value will be modified by the buildpack for caching, and the result will be logged in the build output.

 ### Set the `composer.json` path
 To define a custom `composer.json` path, users can set [Composer-native